Peppermint Bark Brownie Cookies

 Collage showing four steps to decorate the cookies.

-Dark chocolate drizzle – Instead of white chocolate, drizzle melted dark chocolate over the cookies for an elegant and richer topping.
+• Dark chocolate topping – Instead of white chocolate, use melted dark chocolate over the cookies for an elegant and richer topping.

 Six peppermint bark brownie cookies on a cooking rack.